Last Updated on April 27, 2021 by Maggie Sutton

 To increase home value, it usually takes some elbow grease and a little money.
 When you work with us to buy a home, you’ll actually receive money you can put toward improving the value of your new home.
 On average, heroes save over $2,400 when they buy a home with us, and some save even more.
 The savings are received on real estate, mortgage, title and inspection services provided by Homes for Heroes specialists.
 After closing on your new house, Homes for Heroes will send you a check for the amount saved, and you can use it anyway you want.

 One option might be to use your Hero Rewards savings to update your new home.
 This is how you can increase home value.
 Consider it a wise investment that also makes your home more like you want it.
 You don’t have to do a full-blown remodel; you’d be surprised by what you can do on a budget.
+Equally, though, you could build on an addition to your home with the help of a local design-build home remodeling company and create some extra space that will, no doubt, be used by all of the family.
 Not sure what sorts of improvements to make that add value?
 Here are some tips: